Mush's Blog

 [Photo of my travel bags taken just now in the hotel room.
 The shoulder bag has the camera, spare battery, spare SD cards, phone, wallet, passport, charger, pens and few other essentials]

-3 reasons why we procrastinate…
+Two main reasons we procrastinate…

 I had been putting off writing this piece for two days.
 Procrastination is a very strange phenomenon.
 We know something must be done now, but we delay it.
 It can be a phone call to mom, an email to a customer, a report to the boss, getting up on time, making an important decision, ending a bad habit, starting a good one, saying some nice words, apologizing for a mistake, it can be small tasks or big projects… but we often delay it despite expecting to be worse off due to the delay.
 We know that procrastination can cost us money, health, relationships, productivity or social disapproval for not meeting responsibilities or commitments… but we procrastinate.
 Procrastination is not always inaction.
 Very often, we get busy with less important or less urgent tasks to avoid the high-priority actions.
 Few reasons why we procrastinate, and some ideas on what to do about it: